 From a technology perspective, my stack revolves mainly around Microsoft: SQL Server, C#, .NET and everything needed to make desktop apps, web apps and web services.

 My professional profile is available at LinkedIn

 Aside from programming, you can meet me exploring strange new worlds, seeking out new life and and new civilizations… in books, movies, tv shows, board games and computer games.
-Or just visiting nearby city I’ve never been before.
+Or just visiting a nearby city I’ve never been to before.

 Topics I want to write about are around architecture, productivity and practices mostly.

-Getting various things done at a warp speed, practices improving general workshop, example implementations of typical modules on a business/design level, and so on.
+Getting various things done at warp speed, practices improving general workshop, example implementations of typical modules on a business/design level, and so on.
 The more general tip, the more projects it can improve.
 I’ll be avoiding guides like “Framework XYZ introduction” or typical coding guides.